 - Revise the Law Enforcement Officers’ Bill of Rights (LEOBOR) to make police disciplinary records and use of force reports public record.

-- Amend LEOBOR to allow civilian review boards that can review, investigate, and discipline officers in misconduct cases to be established in cities across Delaware.
+- Amend LEOBOR to allow community oversight boards that can review, investigate, and discipline officers in misconduct cases to be established in cities across Delaware.

 - Revise the standards and practices for use of force so that officers can be held accountable when they engage in unconstitutional use of force.